HoDominic/optuna_user_manual/README.md

 # Optuna user manual with demo examples
-This is a optuna user manual with demo.<br>
+<bold>This is a optuna user manual with demo.<br>
-Learn how to install and implement Optuna optimization with Machine learning and Deep learning models!
+Learn how to install and implement Optuna optimization with Machine learning and Deep learning models!<bold>

 ### What is Optuna?
   An open source hyperparameter optimization framework to automate hyperparameter search.